-There exist multiple Pareto-optimal solutions in a problem only if the objectives are conflicting to each other.
+There exist multiple optimal solutions to the problem only if the objectives are conflicting to each other.

 If this does not hold then the cardinality of the Pareto-optimal set is one.
 This means that the optimum solution corresponding to any objective is the same.